-Given the increased reporting of human rights abuses in Saudi Arabia by UK and European media following the PIF takeover, it is hard to argue that the deal has achieved any sportswashing objectives in the short-term.
-Instead, many football fans who may have been ignorant of charges against the Saudi government may now be aware of them for the first time.
+Given the increased reporting of human rights abuses in Saudi Arabia and Qatar by UK and European media leading up to the World Cup and following the PIF takeover, it is hard to argue that these deals have achieved any sportswashing objectives in the short-term.
+Instead, many football fans who may have been ignorant of charges against the Saudi and Qatari governments may now be aware of them for the first time.

 Yet Jakens argues that “buying into the Premier League gives you a platform to talk to people all over the world”, and asks: “If Newcastle United start winning trophies, will the conversation continue to be about human rights in Saudi Arabia?”

 The previous owner of Newcastle United, Mike Ashley, saw his public reputation heavily damaged rather than enhanced during his time in charge of the club, and other high-profile owners of Premier League teams, such as the Glazer family at Manchester United, have faced prolonged criticism and opposition from fans.